-Grilled Cod Fillet with Chimichurri Sauce is a fantastic light and healthy meal for a weeknight or family meal.
-Chimuchurri sauce makes everything taste better, even fish dinners!
+Grilled Cod Fillet with Chimichurri Sauce is a fantastic light and healthy meal for a weeknight or family dinner.
+Chimichurri sauce makes everything taste better, even fish dinners!

 Cod has a delicious buttery flavor and great flaky texture.
 It stands up well to direct heat, so it’s a great one to throw on the grill for a hot and fast cook.

-*Pro Tip: when cooking with a lean protein, like fish, it’s important to keep the fish (and the grill) well oiled, so it doesn’t stick to the grill.
+*Pro Tip: when grilling with a lean protein, like fish, it’s important to keep the fish (and the grill) well oiled AND CLEAN, so it doesn’t stick to the grill.

 Now when it comes to grilling fish hot and fast over direct heat, you can opt for halibut, mahi mahi, cod, tilapia, whole fish (like sea bass), or whatever your favorite white fish is.
 We have cod here because it’s one of the most affordable and accessible (you can find high quality, clean cod, fairly easy throughout the country).
 You can also find amazing wild caught cod online from purveyors like D’Artagnan shipped right to your door.

 - You’ll also want to brush some olive oil directly on the fish.
 There’s not much extra fat on fish (like, say, beef), so it can easily stick to grill grates if it’s not well oiled.

-- Now, you know us by now and that we’re pretty adamant about using a thermometer for proper cooking temps around here.
-But that hardly ever applies to fish.
+- We’re pretty adamant about using a thermometer for proper cooking temps around here.
+But that is not as necessary for fish.
 With fish, like cod, we cook by look and feel.
 We look for the color to be white through (not opaque), that’s when you pull it off as it will keep cooking.
 And that makes for a nice moist fish.
 If using a thermometer, like the ThermoWorks Thermapen One, target pulling the fish when the internal temp is 135 degrees Fahrenheit.
 (USDA says 145, but carry over cooking will bring it to a safe temperature).